 So why do I say this?
-Well, because if you ask your children what they’d like to be doing for their summer holidays or your vacation in Mexico, you make it appear that it’s up to them and you’ll follow on as mom/and/or Dad without complaint.
+Well, because if you ask your children what they’d like to be doing for their summer holidays or your vacation in Mexico, you make it appear that it’s up to them, and you’ll follow along as mom and/or dad without complaint.
 That appears to them as though they’ll literally be driving the boat.
 Is that the message you want to give?
-If not, then you need to lead and leadership flows from you to them, not the other way around.
+If not, then you need to lead, and leadership flows from you to them, not the other way around.

 4 Parenting sentences you should watch: #3 Maybe later

-If you say, ‘maybe later,’ then you’ve got to mean that you will actually listen to their request later and act on it with an open mind.
+If you say, “Maybe later,” then you’ve got to mean that you will actually listen to their request later and act on it with an open mind.
 If you’re not planning that, then all you’re doing is avoiding a confrontation.
-Children know when you’re avoiding a confrontation so far from leaving you alone, they’ll probably keep whining at you until you break down and give in.
+Children can tell when you’re avoiding a confrontation, and they’ll probably keep whining at you until you break down and give in.

-Far better to say, let me think for a moment, then think and make a decision, yay or nay.
-You come across as far less wishy washy and your kids will have your considered response when they asked for it.
+It is far better to say, “Let me think for a moment,” then think and make a decision, yay or nay.
+You come across as far less wishy-washy, and your kids will have your considered response when they ask for it.

 4 Parenting sentences you should watch: #4 You’re always …. or you’re so like…

-Kids live up to expectations, so if you tell them they’re always messy then that’s exactly what you’ll get.
-Avoid labelling children as they’re very quick to pick up on those labels.
-One minute they’re doing fine and the next they think they’re horrible at math because you were and they overheard how you said you expected that gene would make it to them.
+Kids live up to expectations, so if you tell them they’re always messy, then that’s exactly what you’ll get.
+Avoid labelling children, as they’re very quick to pick up on those labels.
+One minute they’re doing fine, and the next they think they’re horrible at math because you were and they overheard how you said you expected that gene to make it to them.